SantiagoPozo/arrow5/README.md

 ## Overview

-**Arrow 5** is a real-time competitive deduction game where two secret agents race against each other to crack the enemy's secret code.
-In this fast-paced challenge, players exchange coded attacks and receive directional hints to adjust their guesses.
-The game is designed to deliver an engaging experience with instant updates through WebSocket communication.
+**Arrow** 5 is a solo deduction game where you, a special agent, attempt to uncover the secret code of the Corporation.
+Through a series of coded attacks, you receive directional hints indicating how close each guess is to the solution.
+The game is designed to challenge logic and reasoning in a fun, interactive format.

 ## Tech Stack